 We were in Kerman for the last day of the mourning processions, and witnessed thousands of people on the streets, openly sobbing, dressed in black, all chanting in unison – while the men whipped themselves with chains in honour of Imam Hussein who died 1333 years ago!

 It was one of the most interesting religious displays we’ve ever seen.

 In the evenings, the rich would give food to the poor, and on the sides of the road, families would set up tables to serve food or drink to anyone, and everyone – including us.

 The hotel we were staying at sacrificed 6 lambs for the occasion to make stew.
 We were asked to help prepare the food and spent that evening with the family learning about Ashura and making food together in massive cauldrons.

 The following morning, we helped serve the free food to the community!

 The fact that we were asked to participate in this important time was incredible.

 We’ll never forget our experience with Ashura in Iran.

-Nick and Dariece are the couple behind Goats On The Road and the bi-weekly column on Credit Walk.
+Nick and Dariece are the couple behind Goats On The Road.
 Their website is designed to show others how to turn their travels into a lifestyle.
 Masters at making money abroad, they’ve been on the road since 2008 and have explored some of the least visited places on earth, finding adventure wherever they go.

 If you go to Iran and are invited into someone’s home – say yes!
 It’s the most rewarding experience you can wish for.